Install WHM & cPanel on AlmaLinux and Ubuntu Linux OS

-Due to the long End of Life at least until 2029 and commitment to supporting as a result AlmaLinux OS is being popular in the open-source software community.
-Now cPanel & WHM also supporting for AlmaLinux OS and Ubuntu LTS.
+Due to the long End of Life at least until 2029 and 2032 and commitment to supporting as a result AlmaLinux OS 8 & 9 Version respectively is becoming popular in the open-source software community.
+Now cPanel & WHM also support AlmaLinux OS and Ubuntu LTS.
+For those adopting the latest iteration of AlmaLinux, cPanel announces support for cPanel & WHM versions 114 and later.
+This ensures that users leveraging AlmaLinux 9 can enjoy the latest features and optimizations offered by cPanel & WHM.
 This post also describes installation on both operating systems.
 It looks like AlmaLinux is the best alternative to CentOS 8 Linux.
 Let’s Check the System Requirements for AlmaLinux & Ubuntu Server.

 System Requirements for AlmaLinux & Ubuntu OS